Who is Rich Paul and how did he meet Adele?

 Adele has also introduced Paul to her son Angelo.

-In an interview with Oprah Winfrey which aired on Sunday (14 November) in the US, Adele further discussed the relationship, saying she doesn’t treat love “like a game anymore”.
+In a new interview with Oprah Winfrey, which aired on Sunday (14 November) in the US, Adele further discussed the relationship, saying she doesn’t treat love “like a game anymore”.

 When Winfrey asked her what she really wants, Adele replied she’s seeking peace of mind and stability.
 “But I don’t have to expect someone else to give me stability,” she added.